The Act of Hubris

 The storyteller adjudicates if and how groups of characters can be targeted with supernatural powers or other unusual forms of attack.
 Attacks that strike an entire area, such as explosions or hails of bullets, might inflict extra damage or be more difficult to defend against.
 On the other hand, attacks or powers that affect lone targets only can be ineffective; an ability that forces a single character to flee in fear could lower a mob’s dicepool, but not prevent it from continuing to act.

 Environmental Hazards: Explosions, fires, and other disasters can all inflict damage on characters’ health tracks.
 A hazard might make attacks the same way a character does or simply inflict an automatic amount of damage.
-In the latter case, passive Defense is useless, but characters might have the opportunity to use Instant actions to downgrade or entirely eliminate damage they would have taken.
+Either way, threatened characters are entitled to roll their Defense or other appropriate dicepool to reduce the damage.

 Characters often produce environmental hazards intentionally, either by taking advantage of the features of a scene or by using specialized powers or equipment.
 The dicepools of instant actions taken to bring environmental hazards into being can vary: Athletics is used to hurl explosives and Firearms to project them from launchers, but sparking gas leaks, hotwiring vehicles, or commandeering security systems require more varied traits.
 Successes on such rolls don’t increase the damage of an explosion or other hazard, but merely ensure its correct placement.